 If you have chronic pain, the Affordable Care Act requires your health plan to offer certain services and benefits that can help you.* For instance, your plan must cover prescription drugs.
 You will also have better access to pain counseling through your family doctor.

 But some questions remain.
-Whether you will be able to use some treatments for pain is still up in the air.
-Your insurance may not have to cover acupuncture or chiropractic care, for examples.
+Whether you will be able to use some treatments for pain may still depend on what state you live in or on your particular health plan.
+Your insurance may not have to cover acupuncture or chiropractic care, for example.
 This may depend on where you live.
 Also, pain clinics are not required to be part of your plan’s network, although some plans may include them.

 Pain Management Benefits